richardycao/options-data/README.md

 To use the tool, run `python3 main.py <mode> <space-separated symbols>` in the terminal.

 Example: `python3 main.py mock SPY220222C00435000 SPY220222P00435000`.
 This will start the tool in `mock` mode, and will have graphs for two options.
+The black line is the average of bid and ask.
+The red line is the moving average.

 `<mode>` can be `mock` or `live`. `mock` is for fake data. `live` is for real data.